 - Ability to shop for the best coverage and price

 - Choice of coverage that fits your vehicle

 - Can purchase at any time

 Top Extended Car Warranty Providers

-We recently reviewed the best extended warranty companies in the industry, and in our research, four providers came out well ahead of the rest.
+We recently reviewed the best extended warranty companies in the industry, and in our research, three providers came out well ahead of the rest.
 If you want to get quotes from a few companies to help you decide whether extended car warranties are worth it, these companies are a good place to start.

 Endurance: Best Coverage

 Instead of being a warranty broker and finding the best rate for you among partner warranty administrators, Endurance sells its own contracts.
 With Endurance, you’re working directly with the warranty administrator, so this is a great choice for car owners who don’t want a middleman.